 - The right to privacy, which includes the right to privacy of the body, and the right to private, and uncensored communication with others by mail, telephone, or personal visits.

-- The right to exercise control over all aspects of life that the court has not delegated to the guardian.
+- The right to exercise control over all aspects of life that the court has not delegated to the guardian/conservator.

-- The right to appropriate services suited to the incapacitated person’s needs and conditions, including mental health services.
+- The right to appropriate services suited to the Individual’s needs and conditions, including mental health services.

-- The right to have the guardian consider the incapacitated person’s personal desires, preferences, and opinions.
+- The right to have the guardian/conservator consider the Individual’s personal desires, preferences, and opinions.

-- The right to safe, sanitary, and humane living conditions within the least restrictive environment that meets the incapacitated person’s needs.
+- The right to safe, sanitary, and humane living conditions within the least restrictive environment that meets the Individual’s needs.